ned14/outcome/Readme.md

 Documentation: https://ci.nedprod.com/job/Boost.Spinlock%20Test%20Linux%20GCC%204.8/doxygen/annotated.html

 Lightweight promise-future:
+ - [x] Have future-promise conformance suite also run for std::future.
+ - [ ] Replace doxygen docs with Sphinx docs.
+ - [ ] Write thread sanitising fuzz tester to monte carlo for race conditions.

  - [ ] Have basic_monad gain an explicit conversion constructor from other basic_monad with different
 implementation policies such option can convert to result or monad and so on.
-This may be slightly tricky in the face of future => basic_monad conversion and vice versa.
-Really need to implement and finish basic_future<> first.
+Look into having the implementation policies themselves do the conversion, so some template alias e.g. convert<>().

 # Benchmarks with early lightweight future-promise: